Subaru Legacy (second generation): RS (1993–1998)

 The RS was the GT sedan for the second generation Outback, and available in manual and for the first time automatic transmission.
 A GT sedan was available, with full leather and automatic transmission only.

 GT-B (1996–1999)

-Was a Japanese model station wagon introduced in June 1996 (BG5B).
+The Legacy GT-B was a Japanese model station wagon introduced in June 1996 (BG5B).
 It included front and rear Bilstein struts, with the upgrade also available on the RS.
 The "B" designation stood for Bilstein.
 The Legacy GT was available for sale around the same time as the Nissan Avenir Salut turbocharged 2.0 L with AWD.
 The GT-B also offered larger brakes, sway bars, wheels, and some different interior options.
 Manual versions of the GT-B and RS also featured the EJ20R twin turbo motor, which was the first Legacy to offer 206KW.
 The manual also shared the TY752VBCAA manual transmission from the Version 3 STi.
 Auto versions of the GT-B and RS however featured the less powerful EJ20H, as used in the GT.